asokolsky/asokolsky.github.io/_posts/2018-06-04-big-nas-reshuffle.md

 with LACP.

 Motherboard has 2 SATA3 ports provided by Intel H77 chipset.
 2 more SATA3 ports
-are provided by on-board  ASMedia ASM1061 chipset - I decided against usint it.
+are provided by on-board  ASMedia ASM1061 chipset - I decided against using it.
 H77 has 4 more SATA2 ports.
 I thought those will not cut it.
 I am reconsidering.  a $20 HighPoint Rocket 640L uses Marvell 88SE9230 chipset and the more I read about it the less confident I feel about running NAS on it.